Graduate Admissions

 Master of Science in Engineering (MSE) Applicants (Computer Engineering, Electrical Engineering, Mechanical Engineering, Mobility Systems)

-Applicants for the MS in Engineering (MSE) programs in the College of Engineering (CoE) must submit transcripts of their Bachelor's degree in an engineering discipline from an ABET-accredited program, or international equivalent.
+Applicants for the MS in Engineering (MSE) programs in the College of Engineering (CoE) must submit transcripts of their bachelor's degree in an engineering discipline from an ABET-accredited program, or international equivalent.

-Generally, GRE (General Exam) scores are required for successful applicants to the MSE programs at Kettering University.
+Generally, GRE (General Exam) scores are required of applicants to the MSE programs at Kettering University.
 However, the GRE requirement may be waived for students with an undergraduate degree from Kettering University, or for applicants with particularly strong academic backgrounds and/or work histories.
 The Graduate Admissions Committee reserves the right to either request or waive GRE scores on a case-by-case basis.
 Test scores should be sent directly to the Kettering University Admissions Office using Kettering University's institution code: 1246.
 If asked to choose a department code, please choose the one that best fits your intended program.
 GRE scores more than two years old are not valid.

-Standalone Graduate Certificate Applicants
+Standalone Graduate Certificate (Three-course) Applicants

 International Student Applicants